Vyral/kwasi-bowie/_posts/2018-11-19-whats-the-latest-news-from-our-king-county-market.md

 {% include youtube.html %}

-Inventory is increasing in our market, which is good news for buyers.
-It’s still a great time to be a seller, though, and here’s why.
+<p style="text-align: center;"><em>Inventory is increasing in our market, which is good news for buyers.
+It’s still a great time to be a seller, though, and here’s why.</em></p>

 As we take a look at our King County market through October, **we’re seeing more inventory and fewer pending sales for both residential homes and condos.** We’re also seeing prices continue to appreciate at a rate of 6% to 6.5%.